On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Preliminaries

-We recall the basic definitions in $\tau$-tilting theory and collect some results on $\tau$-tilting finite algebras, which are needed for this paper.
+We then review the basic definitions in $\tau$-tilting theory and collect some results on $\tau$-tilting finite algebras, which are needed for this paper.
 We refer to \cite{AIR, DIJ, DIRRT, EJR-reduction} for more aspects related to $\tau$-tilting theory.